Laptop displaying nonprofit impact data with AI connectivity overlay

 Can AI write my entire nonprofit impact report?

-No, AI should draft about 70% of the content, but humans must provide the final 30% to verify accuracy and add emotional nuance.
+No, AI should draft about 70% of the content (data synthesis, first drafts, trend analysis), but humans must provide the final 30% to verify accuracy, add emotional nuance, and ensure strategic alignment with funder priorities.

 Key Takeaways: